Erica Hayes is a Digital Scholarship Librarian at Villanova University

 based in the Copyright & Digital Scholarship Center and User Experience Department at the NC State University Libraries

 .
-While I was working at NCSU, I was the project manager on the Immersive Scholar
+While she was working at NCSU, she was the project manager on the Immersive Scholar

 Andrew W. Mellon Foundation grant.
-My research interests include digital pedagogy, digital humanities, scholarly communication, contemporary poetry, and women and material culture in the long 18th century.
+Her research interests include digital pedagogy, digital humanities, GIS, scholarly communication, contemporary poetry, women studies and material culture in the long 18th century.

 EducationM.L.S.
 Digital Libraries Specialization, Indiana University, Bloomington (2017)